Segment Policy Optimization: Effective Segment-Level Credit Assignment in RL for Large Language Models: Experiments on SPO-chain

-\textbf{Impact of Segmentation Granularity.} To investigate how the segment granularity affects final model performance, we conducted experiments using various segment intervals, as shown in Figure \hyperref[fig:segment_interval]{5(a)}.
-The results indicate that an interval of 2 performs slightly better than an interval of 5, while an interval of 100 performs significantly worse than 5.
-This suggests that using an excessively fine-grained interval provides limited benefits, whereas an overly coarse interval can severely degrade accuracy.
-These findings support the design of our segment-level advantage approach.
-Specifically, the token-level advantage offers only marginal improvement over the segment-level advantage, suggesting that such fine granularity may not be necessary in practice.
-In contrast, the trajectory-level advantage performs considerably worse, highlighting the drawbacks of overly coarse granularity.
-Overall, our segment-level advantage method achieves an effective and efficient balance, achieving significantly better accuracy than the trajectory-level approach while avoiding the high computational complexity of token-level advantage estimation.
+\textbf{Impact of Segmentation Granularity.} To investigate how the segment granularity affects model performance, we conducted experiments using various segment intervals, as shown in \hyperref[fig:segment_interval]{4(a)}.
+When comparing validation accuracy under the same wall-clock time, interval 5 achieves the highest performance, followed by interval 2, while interval 100 performs the worst.
+In terms of final accuracy, interval 2 slightly surpasses interval 5, whereas interval 100 lags significantly behind both.
+These results indicate that a moderate interval (e.g., 5) provides a more favorable trade-off, yielding better accuracy given the same training time, while excessively fine-grained intervals (e.g., 2) bring only marginal improvements and overly coarse intervals severely harm the accuracy.
+This supports the design of our segment-level advantage method, which strikes an effective balance between efficiency and accuracy, achieving substantially better performance than trajectory-level advantage without the high computational cost of token-level estimation.

 \textbf{Comparison of Different Segment Partition Strategies.} We compare different trajectory partition methods, including the naive fixed token count partition, the heuristic rules (e.g. line breaks) for partitioning as in VinePPO, and the cutpoint-based segment partition in SPO-chain.
-The results are presented in Figure \hyperref[fig:segment_interval]{5(b)}.
+The results are presented in Figure \hyperref[fig:segment_interval]{4(b)}.
 For the naive fixed token count partitioning method, we explicitly set each trajectory's segment count at 3, making it higher than the total sampling budget of the SPO-chain (int5).
 Remarkably, despite having the smallest sampling budget, SPO-chain (int5) achieves the best test accuracy, validating the effectiveness of our cutpoint-based segment partition strategy.